antunity/GameData/README.md

 # antunity.GameData

-**antunity.GameData** is a robust Unity toolkit designed to enforce an indexed architecture for game data.
+**antunity.GameData** is a Unity toolkit designed to provide an generic architecture for game data with a unique index.
 It bridges the gap between Unity's serialization system and high-performance dictionary-style lookups, providing an architecture for game data implementation.

 ## Core Philosophy
-In many game architectures, data needs to be easily retrievable via unique keys (enums or integer IDs). **antunity.GameData** enforces this by ensuring every data entry implements `IGameDataBase` and provides a unique index.
+In many game architectures, data needs to be easily retrievable via unique keys (enums or integer IDs). **antunity.GameData** supports this natively by implementing relevant interfaces such as `IGameDataBase` which provides a unique index.

 ## Key Features